 The banks domestic assets and liabilities have been transferred to "New Landsbanki".
 The old banks's affairs are being administered under Icelandic law.
-The latest presentation of its affairs was made to creditors on 20 February 2009 and since then the Landsbanki Resolution Committee has indicated that the best estimate of the amount that will be recovered is 83%.by December 2012.
-The Council's claim includes both principal and interest accrued up to April 22 2009.
+The latest presentation of its affairs was made to creditors on 20 February 2009.
+This and other relevant information, indicates that recovery of between 90% and 100% can be achieved.
+The authority has taken a mid point position and recognised an impairment based on recovery of 95% by December 2012.
+Its claim includes both principal and interest accrued up to November 14 2008.